-Here's What The GOP Bill Would (And Wouldn't) Change For Women's Health Care
+Here's What GOP Bill Would (And Wouldn't) Change For Women's Health Care

 Abortion coverage

 There are restrictions on abortion under current law — the Hyde Amendment prohibits federal subsidies from being spent on abortions, except in the case of pregnancies that are the result of rape or incest, or pregnancies that threaten the life of the mother.
-So, while health care plans can cover abortions, those being paid for with subsidies "must follow particular administrative requirements to ensure that no federal funds go toward abortion," as the pro-abortion-rights Guttmacher Institute explains.
+So, while health care plans can cover abortions, those being paid for with subsidies "must follow particular administrative requirements to ensure that no federal funds go toward abortion," as the Guttmacher Institute, which supports abortion rights, explains.

 But the GOP bill tightens this.
 It says that the tax credits at the center of the plan cannot be spent at all on any health care plan that covers abortion (aside from the Hyde Amendment's exceptions).

-So while healthcare plans can cover abortion, very few people may be able to purchase those sorts of plans, as they wouldn't be able to use their tax credits on them.
+So while health care plans can cover abortion, very few people may be able to purchase those sorts of plans, as they wouldn't be able to use their tax credits on them.
 That could make it much more expensive and difficult to obtain an abortion under this law than under current law.

 Planned Parenthood funding